-In addition, wood respiration was greater in D. microcarpa trees, probably because of the large amount of living tissue compared to S. guianensis and O. leucoxylon trees, where respiration was lower (Teskey et al., 2008; Meir et al., 2020).
-Therefore, fiber-storing species such as D. microcarpa trees may have greater carbon requirements to keep all living wood tissue alive, which may reduce their ability to regulate respiration seasonally.
+Wood respiration was greater in D. microcarpa trees, probably because the living wood tissue in these species, which is all the living fibers plus parenchyma, is larger than the living wood tissue in to S. guianensis and O. leucoxylon trees, where respiration was lower.
+Therefore, fiber-storing species such as D. microcarpa trees may have greater carbon requirements to keep all living wood tissue alive, which may potentially reduce their ability to regulate respiration seasonally.
 These results suggest that wood anatomical traits such as living fibers may indicate a large carbon demand for respiration that may heavily compete with other carbon sinks such as growth, leading these trees to have a stronger regulation of growth rates and have a high reliance on storage.
+Then, these results suggest that living wood biomass may have a stronger control over wood respiration than the environmental conditions.

 4.3.
-Starch mass is non-linearly related to precipitation and relative humidity in fiber-storing species
+Starch is consumed during the peak of the dry and the wet season

-As discussed above, seasonal changes in starch content corresponded with imbalances between carbon sources and sinks.
-These imbalances might have been induced by seasonal changes in precipitation and relative humidity causing leaf abscission for the two semi-deciduous species.
-For D. microcarpa, the starch response to monthly precipitation and relative humidity appears to be non-linear following an inverted-U trend.
-For S. guianensis starch content and precipitation were positively correlated (Fig. 6), although the signal became non-linear when three months of accumulated precipitation were evaluated.
-Low starch mass during the dry and wet seasons could be associated with NSC investment in basic metabolism such as respiration, defense compounds, osmoregulation, reproduction and growth, which exceeded the fixation of new photoassimilates.
+Our results show that in general starch seems to be consumed not only during the peak of the dry season (Fig S3), as expected, but also during the peak of the wet season for most of the species (Fig 7, Fig S3).
+This is clearer for D. microcarpa and O. leucoxylon but we did not observe a consumption of NSC during the wet season for S. guianensis (Fig S3), which may consume most of their starch during the transition months between the wet and the dry season (February to May).